newenglandslalomseries/fancy-pants-ui/README.md

 * Scoring, for recording gate judging results and raw time for each bib number.
 * Results, for viewing race results in real time.
-* Sessions (in development!), for assigning classes to sessions with the fewest racers in both sessions.
+* Sessions, for assigning classes to sessions and racers to work assignments.

 # Architecture